-The Federation of European Social Employers and the European Federation of Public Service Unions (EPSU), publish a joint position paper calling for a Strategy that addresses and anticipates the workforce needs and challenges of the social services sector.
+The Federation of European Social Employers and the European Federation of Public Service Unions (EPSU) publish a joint position paper calling for a Strategy that addresses and anticipates workforce needs and challenges in the social services sector.

 Social services are experiencing some major difficulties in terms of funding, staffing levels, recruitment and retention, gender balance, and an ageing workforce.
 In some EU countries, there is a declining number of students who are qualifying as carers.
 Demographic changes will only exacerbate the workforce shortages.

 To achieve affordable, accessible and high-quality care services, the European Care Strategy must highlight the crucial role and contribution of the 11 million workers in the social services sector and address and anticipate workforce needs and challenges.